Reachability in Restricted Chemical Reaction Networks: Reachability in General CRNs

-When a system is volume-increasing or volume-decreasing, the reaction sequence length is polynomial in the volume of the system, so we achieve the following theorem.
+\para{Unary Encoded Volume.} When a system is volume-increasing or volume-decreasing, the reaction sequence length is polynomial in the volume of the system, so we achieve the following theorem.

-\begin{theorem} Reachability is in NP for Volume Increasing or Volume decreasing CRNs, with the volumes encoded in unary. \end{theorem} \begin{proof} When the volume of a system is strictly increasing or decreasing, any reaction sequence between $I$ and $D$ is bounded by of size $\leq |I-D|$.
-The sequence can then be given as a `yes' certificate for reachability. \end{proof}
+\begin{theorem} Reachability is in NP for volume-increasing and volume-decreasing CRNs when the volume is encoded in unary. \end{theorem} \begin{proof} When the volume of a system is strictly increasing or decreasing, any reaction sequence between $I$ and $D$ is bounded by of size $\leq |I-D|$.
+The sequence can then be given as a `yes' certificate for reachability. \end{proof} \para{Unimolecular Reactions.} Unimolecular reactions are of the form $A \rightarrow B$, i.e. preserving rules of size 1.
+If we are limited to only this type of reaction, production is NL-complete.
+The NL-hardness result works for reachability as well.